Dominican Republic chooses leader amid rising COVID-19 cases

 SANTO DOMINGO, Dominican Republic (AP) — With COVID-19 cases still surging, the Dominican Republic on Sunday held presidential elections that had already been delayed by the pandemic, and polls indicated that a businessman with no previous experience in government was favored to oust a party that has ruled for the past 16 years.

-Term limits prevented outgoing President Danilo Medina from seeking a third four-year term of his own for the center-left Dominican Liberation Party, which had won every presidential election since 2004.
+Term limits prevented outgoing President Danilo Medina from seeking a third, four-year term for the center-left Dominican Liberation Party, which had won every presidential election since 2004.

-Both Abinader and Castillo, 59, have proposed social assistance programs to cope with the coronavirus crisis.
+Both Abinader and Castillo, 59, have proposed social assistance programs to cope with the new coronavirus crisis.

 The spreading coronavirus prompted officials to delay the election, which had originally been scheduled for May.
 It went ahead Sunday even though the Health Ministry on Saturday reported the highest daily count of new confirmed COVID-19 cases, 1,241.
 The country of some 10.5 million people has reported 794 deaths from the disease.